souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 defines the relation ```A``` that contains pairs of numbers only.
 The first attribute is named ``x`` and the second attribute is named ``y``.
-Attributes have a type which is specified by an identifier followed by a colon after the attribute name.
-In the above example, the type is a number.
+Attributes have a type.
+In the above example, the type of attribute ``x`` and ``y`` is a number.

-The type-checker of Soufflé will infer the type of variables in rules where name bindings in clauses are correct at compile time.
+The type-checker of Soufflé will infer the type of variables in rules and check their correct use.
-The details of the type system are covered below.

 ## [Types](types)

 Souffle utilises a typed Datalog dialect to conduct static checks enabling the early detection of errors in Datalog query specifications.
 Each attribute of involved relations has to be typed.
 Based on those, Souffle attempts to deduce a type for all terms within all the Horn clauses within a given Datalog program.
 In case no type can be deduced for some terms, a typing error is reported -- indicating a likely inconsistency in the query specification.

 There are four primitive types in Souffle, i.e., `symbol`, `number`, `unsigned`, and `float`.